Joao-Bonifacio/ste-ea-lMountain/README.md

 - The main branch is the secure code
 - The honeyPot branch is the vulnerable code

-## It's nade for test vulnerabilitys with code context
+## It's made for test vulnerabilitys with code context